openstack/storlets/doc/source/usecases/usecase_security.rst

 #.
 3D designs can be made available to manufacturers after a slicing lossy transformation.

 Storlets can mask out the sensitive information without the data ever leaving the storage system.
-A PoC if the concept was done in the context of the ForgetIT EU reasearch project, and can be viewed in [1]_
+A PoC if the concept was done in the context of the ForgetIT EU research project, and can be viewed in [1]_

 ..
 [1] https://www.youtube.com/watch?v=3rXeNbps8wo&t=105